SpiritFryer/ctci/README.md

 # ctci
-Python3 solutions for Cracking the Coding Interview, 6th Edition
+Python3 solutions and test cases for Cracking the Coding Interview, 6th Edition